 It’s also worth noting that, in effect, there is no ‘Game Over’ within Xenoblade Chronicles.
 If defeated, either in combat or even freely jumping off the side of a cliff (!), you are returned to the landmark that you last visited.
 Such design works well, as if you get stuck on a certain boss battle, for instance, you are then able to complete a few side-quests or grind by dispatching groups of enemies to level up before returning to have another attempt.
 Outside of battle, your characters steadily regain health automatically as well, removing the need to dive into menu screens to continually use potions and such like.

 Regrettably, despite achieving near JRPG perfection Xenoblade Chronicles isn’t without its blemishes.
 With all of the Wii’s graphical horsepower seemingly geared behind maintaining the open environments and the enemy creatures that inhabit them, an unnerving disappointment is the quality of the facial animation.

-Nevertheless, Xenoblade Chronicles stands tall as one of the best titles released in its genre this console generation.
+Nevertheless, Xenoblade Chronicles stands tall as one of the best titles released in its genre in this console generation.
 If there is one noun that is exuberated in every regard, it is depth.
-An engaging narrative, extensive quest system, and a rewarding combat system amounts to a phenomenal JRPG that is a not only worthy of your time and attention, but one of the most significant additions to the Wii software library.
+An engaging narrative, extensive quest system, and a rewarding combat system amount to a phenomenal JRPG that is not only worthy of your time and attention but one of the most significant additions to the Wii software library.